 If you are already receiving one of the ‘legacy benefits’ but have a change of circumstances, for example, you move to a different council area, have a change in your household or change jobs, then you might be asked to make a new claim for universal credit instead.
 Your old benefits will stop.

 If you are already receiving one of the ‘legacy benefits’ but have no change of circumstances, the DWP will gradually move you on to universal credit.
 This is due to happen between 2020 and 2023.
 You do not need to do anything before then.

 How much will it be?

 The amount of universal credit you get will depend on your level of income and family circumstances.
-There will be a basic personal allowance similar to the current job seekers allowance with additional amounts for children, disabilities, caring responsibilities and housing costs.
+There is a basic personal allowance with additional amounts for children, disabilities, caring responsibilities and housing costs.